 “We know this from Islamic terrorism, that people radicalize over the Internet videos and in chat groups radicalize,” he said.

-Robert Lüdecke, a spokesman for the Amadeu Antonio Foundation, a German organization that works to combat the far-right, told VICE News that the attack underlined the serious threat from right-wing extremism in Germany, which was growing with each new act of violence.
+Robert Lüdecke, a spokeswoman for the Amadeu Antonio Foundation, a German organization that works to combat the far-right, told VICE News that the attack underlined the serious threat from right-wing extremism in Germany, which was growing with each new act of violence.

 “Right-wing terrorists want to win new imitators with their attacks,” he said.
 “More and more right-wing extremists are convinced that the time has come to strike.”